dylanljones/pyrekordbox/README.md

 SQLCIPHER_PATH=$(brew info sqlcipher | awk 'NR==4 {print $1; exit}'); C_INCLUDE_PATH="$SQLCIPHER_PATH"/include LIBRARY_PATH="$SQLCIPHER_PATH"/lib python setup.py install
 ```
 Make sure the `C_INCLUDE` and `LIBRARY_PATH` point to the installed SQLCipher path.
 It may differ on your machine.
-If you are having issues installing [sqlcipher3] on M1 Macs please refer to [INSTALLATION].
+If you are having issues installing [sqlcipher3] on M1 Macs please refer to the
+[installation guide][installation].

 ## 🚀 Quick-Start